Magellan expedition: Desertion of San Antonio

 The San Antonio failed to rejoin the rest of Magellan's fleet in the strait.
 At some point, they reversed course and sailed back to Spain.
-The ship's officers later testified that they had arrived early at the appointed rendezvous location, but it's not clear whether this is true.
-The pilot of the San Antonio at the time, Álvaro de Mezquita, was Magellan's cousin and loyal to the captain-general.
+The ship's officers later testified that they had arrived early at the appointed rendezvous location, but it is not clear whether this is true.
+The captain of the San Antonio at the time, Álvaro de Mezquita, was Magellan's cousin and loyal to the captain-general.
 He directed attempts to rejoin the fleet, firing cannons and setting off smoke signals.
 At some point he was overpowered in yet another mutiny attempt, this one successful.
 He was stabbed by the pilot of the San Antonio, Estêvão Gomes, and put in chains for the remainder of the journey.
 Gomes was known to have feelings of animosity towards Magellan (as documented by Pigafetta, who wrote that "Gomes... hated the Captain General exceedingly", because he had hoped to have his own expedition to the Moluccas funded instead of Magellan's), and shortly before the fleet was separated, had argued with him about their next course of action.
 While Magellan and the other officers agreed to continue west to the Moluccas, thinking that their 2–3 months of rations would be sufficient for the journey, Gomes argued that they should return to Spain the way they had come, to muster more supplies for another journey through the strait.

-The San Antonio reached Seville approximately six months later, on 8 May 1521, with 55 survivors.
+The San Antonio reached Seville approximately six months later, on 6 (or 8) May 1521, with 55 survivors.
 There ensued a trial of the ship's men which lasted six months.
 With Mezquita being the only one loyal to Magellan, the majority of testimony produced a villainous and distorted picture of Magellan's actions.
 In particular, in justifying the mutiny at St. Julian, the men claimed that Magellan had tortured Spanish seamen (during the return journey across the Atlantic, Mezquita was tortured into signing a statement to this effect) and claimed that they were merely trying to make Magellan follow the king's orders.
 Ultimately, none of the mutineers faced charges in Spain.
 Magellan's reputation suffered as a result, as did his friends and family.
-Mezquita was kept in jail for a year following the trial, and Magellan's wife, Beatriz, had her financial resources cut off, and was placed under house arrest, along with their son.
+Mezquita was kept in jail for a year following the trial, and Magellan's wife, Beatriz, had her financial resources cut off and was placed under house arrest along with their son.